Throughout The Sims

-Absurdly Youthful Mother: Brandi is only in the first few days of the adult life stage, nowhere near old enough to have a teenage son unless she had access to the Elixir of Life aspiration reward or cheats that allowed her to become pregnant as a teen.
+- Absurdly Youthful Mother: Brandi is only in the first few days of the adult life stage, nowhere near old enough to have a teenage son unless she had access to the Elixir of Life aspiration reward or cheats that allowed her to become pregnant as a teen.
 Fanon often seems to regard her as a former teen mother.

-Opposite-Sex Clone: Unless the player tampers with Brandi's pregnancy in some way, her unborn child will always turn out to be this.
+- Opposite-Sex Clone: Unless the player tampers with Brandi's pregnancy in some way, her unborn child will always turn out to be this.
 This is because the child has no genetics from Skip, and since his only genetic parent is Brandi, the game will spawn him as the other sex.

-Troubled, but Cute: Dustin works in the criminal career and is said to be acting out.
+- Troubled, but Cute: Dustin works in the criminal career and is said to be acting out.
 He looks fairly cute as a teenager.
 Interestingly, he also happens to be dating Angela Pleasant, the neighborhood's Goody two-shoes.

 The Caliente Twins

-Gold Digger: Dina only wants Mortimer for his money.
+- Gold Digger: Dina only wants Mortimer for his money.
 It is not clear if this was the case with her former husband, Michael.

-Polar Opposite Twins: Though it isn't mentioned in any descriptions, their personality points are perfect opposites of each other.
+- Polar Opposite Twins: Though it isn't mentioned in any descriptions, their personality points are perfect opposites of each other.

-May-December Romance: Dina is still barely into the adult life stage and seems to be no older than her mid-twenties, but her late husband Michael died naturally of old age.
+- May-December Romance: Dina is still barely into the adult life stage and seems to be no older than her mid-twenties, but her late husband Michael died naturally of old age.
 Her new love interest, Mortimer Goth, is also in the elder stage.
 Dina's actually a little younger than Mortimer's daughter.

-Sibling Triangle: Both are romantically involved with Don Lothario, though they don't seem to know it (yet).
+- Sibling Triangle: Both are romantically involved with Don Lothario, though they don't seem to know it (yet).
 Also, Mortimer Goth has starting wants to flirt with both of them, meaning that another triangle will form around him if the player chooses to follow this prompt.

-Wrench Wench: Both sisters in the console version; their back-story mentions that they modelled hand tools for a local hardware store in a calendar entitled "Wenches of Summer", Invoking this trope almost verbatim.
+- Wrench Wench: Both sisters in the console version; their back-story mentions that they modelled hand tools for a local hardware store in a calendar entitled "Wrenches of Summer", Invoking this trope almost verbatim.
 The same bio mentions that Nina is genuinely interested in mechanics, hoping to work in medicine one day.

 The single bachelor of Pleasantview and womanizer extraordinaire, currently engaged to Cassandra but has issues about sealing the deal.

-Bag of Spilling: Despite being fit, because he got zapped, he forgot his body points.
+- Bag of Spilling: Despite being fit, because he got zapped, he forgot his body points.

-Meaningful Name: Well, he is a womanizer.
+- Meaningful Name: Well, he is a womanizer.
 By the start of the game he has four different lovers.

-Runaway Groom: Don is very likely to run away from his wedding if the player listens to the encouragement at the Goth mansion.
+- Runaway Groom: Don is very likely to run away from his wedding if the player listens to the encouragement at the Goth mansion.
 If he initiates the wedding on his own lot, though, Cassandra might be the one leaving him at the altar.
 And either of these can be averted if their relationship is strong enough.